Fire and rescue services

 Always travel on your Australian passport.

 If Malaysian authorities find out you hold both Australian and Malaysian citizenship, you may need to renounce either your Australian or Malaysian citizenship straight away, or you may not be permitted to depart Malaysia.

-In usual circumstances, Australian passport holders can get a 90-day tourism visa on arrival.
+In most circumstances, Australian passport holders can get a 90-day tourism visa on arrival.

 Arrange a visa before you travel if you're visiting for:

 Entry and exit conditions can change at short notice.
-Contact the nearest embassy or consulate for details about visas, currency, customs and quarantine rules.
+Contact the nearest high commission, embassy or consulate of Malaysia for details about visas, currency, customs and quarantine rules.